vanhoefm/fragattacks/research/README.md

 ## 2.2.
 Change log

+**Version 1.3 (?
+December 2020)**:

+- This version is based on hostap commit **XXX**.

+- Added the extra tests `ping I,E,F,E [--rekey-pl] [--rekey-req]` to this README to better detect mixed key attacks (CVE-2020-24587) in certain devices.

+- Added the extra test `ping BP --bcast-ra --bcast-dst` to this README to be able to test for CVE-2020-26145 against APs that cannot run tcpdump (with this test tcpdump has to be run on an independent connected client).

 **Version 1.2 (15 November 2020)**:

+- This version (and lower) is based on hostap commit `1c67a0760` ("tests: Add basic power saving tests for ap_open").

 - Tool will automatically quit after a test completed or timed out.